New Database and Website

 Additional cost:

 Because our website is currently created on and hosted by Wild Apricot, we have to build a new website as well.
-We decided on a Wordpress website using Alaskan developer, Weber & Co.
+We decided on a WordPress website using Alaskan developer, Weber & Co.
 Our annual hosting cost will be $1,500.

 Total Cost and Difference: